mozilla/data-docs/concepts/data_pipeline.md

 As mentioned earlier, most of our data lake contains data serialized to Protobuf with free-form JSON fields.
 Needless to say, parsing JSON is terribly slow when ingesting Terabytes of data per day.
 A set of [ETL jobs], written in Scala by Data Engineers and scheduled with [Airflow], create [Parquet views] of our raw data.
 We have a Github repository [telemetry-batch-view] that showcases this.

-A dedicated Spark job feeds daily aggregates to a Postgres database which powers a [HTTP service] to easily retrieve faceted roll-ups.
-The service is mainly used by [TMO], a dashboard that visualizes distributions and time-series, and cerberus, an anomaly detection tool that detects and alerts developers of changes in the distributions.
+A dedicated Spark job feeds daily aggregates to a PostgreSQL database which powers a [HTTP service] to easily retrieve faceted roll-ups.
+The service is mainly used by [TMO], a dashboard that visualizes distributions and time-series, and Cerberus, an anomaly detection tool that detects and alerts developers of changes in the distributions.
 Originally the sole purpose of the Telemetry pipeline was to feed data into this dashboard but in time its scope and flexibility grew to support more general use-cases.

 ![TMO](../assets/TMO_example.jpeg "TMO – timeseries")